illinois-impact/2016fa_ece408_project/README.md

 ## How to Test

 Test your implementation with small batch size frist to verify the correctness.
-You can parse the `data/test100.hdf5` into smaller chuncks using your preferred language(e.g. python).
+You can parse the `data/test100.hdf5` into smaller chunks using your preferred language(e.g. python).
 2, 10 and 100 queries are provides in `data/test2.hdf5`, `data/test10.hdf5` and `data/test100.hdf5` in the data folder.
 Maker sure the data file you feed in has the same batch size as the `batch_size` you specify in the command line.

 ```{.sh}
 ./ece408 ../data/test10.hdf5 ../data/model.hdf5 10